 Since the government began opening the country up in the early 1990s, allowing foreign television and large public gatherings for the first time in decades, football fever has grown in the country; it is now so massive in Myanmar that some people say, tongue only slightly in cheek, that ‘Buddhism, family and football’ are the main tenets of society.

-Prices vary from course to course, but you can expect to pay $50-$70 green fees and around $30 for golf set rental.
-It is usually possible to enquire directly at golf courses or through local travel agents.
+Prices vary from course to course, but you can expect to pay US$80 green fees and around $30 for golf set rental.
+We also offer a 10 day Myanmar golf tour.

-Go to list of golf courses, driving ranges and golf shops in Myanmar.
+For a list of golf courses, driving ranges and golf shops in Myanmar, go here.

 Chinlone is an ancient game that is the traditional sport of Myanmar.
 It is a ball sport with a difference: the focus is not on winning or losing, but on how beautifully the game is played.
 Teams of six combine sport and dance, using feet and knees to control a ball that makes a distinctive clicking sound when kicked, and there is no opposing team.
 Form and focus are central to the art of chinlone, and in many ways it is akin to meditation.